Disturbing Billie Eilish’s song ‘Bury a friend’

-To put it plainly, Billie Eilish songs are depressing.
-Her lyrics and video have dark elements, even mocking Christ.
-She is extremely popular among teens with millions of followers on Spotify, Instagram, and one of the most watched music videos on YouTube.
+To put it plainly, the songs sung by Billie Eilish are depressing.
+The lyrics and music video have dark elements.
+She is extremely popular among teens, with millions of followers on Spotify, Instagram, and is one of the most-watched music videos on YouTube.

 → The worst kind of depressive state: Anhedonia